-To build more durable water equity solutions, the Alliance encourages network organizations to form and join as cross-sector Water Equity Teams anchored by local water and wastewater utilities with representatives from organizations serving vulnerable communities, environmental groups, and philanthropy.
+To build more durable water equity solutions, the Alliance encourages network organizations to form and join as cross-sector Water Equity Teams anchored by local water and wastewater utilities with representatives from organizations serving historically marginalized communities, environmental groups, and philanthropy.

 Individual water and wastewater utilities may join the Water Equity Network.
 Organizations dedicate staff to participating and for advancing water equity in their organization’s operations and community.
 This opportunity is free to members of the US Water Alliance.

 To discuss joining the Water Equity Network, contact Letitia Carpenter, Senior Program Manager, An Equitable Water Future, US Water Alliance: firstname.lastname@example.org.